-In pictures: Pomp and ceremony as Charles becomes King
+In pictures: Royals pay tribute as Charles becomes king

 - Published

+At Crathie Kirk, a church near Balmoral in Scotland, the Queen's three younger children, Princess Anne, Prince Andrew and Prince Edward, were among the family members who viewed the floral tributes.

+Her Majesty's four granddaughters, Zara Tindall, Princesses Beatrice and Eugenie and Lady Louise Windsor, plus her eldest grandson Peter Phillips, were also there.

-Charles III has been formally proclaimed King, following the death of his mother, Queen Elizabeth II, on Thursday.
+Earlier in the day, King Charles III was formally proclaimed king, following the death of his mother, Queen Elizabeth II, on Thursday.

 King Charles dedicated the rest of his life to serving as monarch at meeting of the Accession Council at St James' Palace in London.